Internet-Freedom-Lx/community/README.md

 # 📜 community
 > We are a [Meetup group](https://www.meetup.com/Internet-Freedom-Lisbon/) that focuses on Internet Freedom

 The internet is no longer naïve.
-Governents and Companys have realized its power and now whant to control it as well as the people who use it -- [us](https://en.wikipedia.org/wiki/Netizen).
+Governents and companies have realized its power and now want to control it as well as the people who use it -- [us](https://en.wikipedia.org/wiki/Netizen).
+And something must be done about that!